 It’s worth knowing that if you’re not discerning, or if you purchase super cheap green tea or matcha powder, odds are that your matcha will be much lower quality, and may not have been adequately refined.
 For this reason, it’s important to always go for quality, and to make sure that your retailer is honest and upfront about where they source it.

-Salada.com are known for their thoroughly distinctive and high-quality Matcha products, and work to be a full advocate of the product and its benefits.
+Salada is known for its thoroughly distinctive and high-quality Matcha products and works to be a full advocate of the product and its benefits.
 As such, you can expect nothing but the best and most attentive effort when aiming to source reliable and high-quality matcha tea.

 Let’s summarize the benefits of matcha!